Water scarcity in India: Ecosystem

 Water scarcity also threatens the lives of wild animals across India.
 Wild animals are forced to infiltrate villages and cities in India as they attempt to find potable water.
 In 2016, the city of Mettur and Kolathur experienced an acute water shortage caused by a drought, which caused water bodies in nearby forests to dry out.
-Eventually, local wild animals like elephants, tigers, and spotted deers started to sneak into the cities in search of water.
+Eventually, local wild animals like elephants, tigers, and spotted deer started to sneak into the cities in search of water.
 Some of these animals pose a threat to the citizens, as they can attack people.
-Some animals like spotted deers get physically attacked by dogs in the process, or they wind up injured or dead in accidents.
+Some animals like spotted deer get physically attacked by dogs in the process, or they wind up injured or dead in accidents.
 In the Madurai district, the acute water shortage caused Indian gaurs to die by falling into wells as they looked for water.

 Agriculture

 Water is essential to the popular occupation of agriculture in India.
 Farmers are unable to produce crops in the absence of water.
 The drought in 2019 even destroyed the supplementary crops in addition to the winter crops.
 The scarcity of water has rendered a lot of valuable farmland in India completely useless and much of the farming industry in these regions has ceased to operate.
 In 2016, the city of Latur witnessed mass unemployment, where about half of its workforce was threatened to be unemployed as the agricultural industry struggled.
 Much of the local economy and farming regions nearly collapsed as the citizens were left with no choice but to use the polluted water.
 This implied reduced job opportunities in rural areas, which pushed citizens to move to the cities in search of jobs.
 Such a trend only adds pressure to the already strained infrastructure as the demand for water in large cities continues to increase.